AntonyLeonard/RoadStatus/README.md

     *	C:\..\RoadStatus\bin\Debug>RoadStatus.exe road - DOS and VS Developer Command
     *	C:\..\RoadStatus\bin\Debug> .\RoadStatus.exe road – PowerShell

      a)	This command displays output of the application.
-In the above command replace “road” with valid road name A2 as
+In the above command replace “road” with valid road name A2 as                          follows

         * C:\..\RoadStatus\bin\Debug>RoadStatus.exe A2

         * Output
          The status of the A2 is as follows
         	   Road Status is Good
         	   Road Status Description is No Exceptional Delays

      b)	Replace “road” with invalid road name A456 as C:\..\RoadStatus\bin\Debug> .\RoadStatus.exe A456

          * Output
           A456 is not a valid road.

      c)	For empty input

          * Output
           Input is invalid

      d)	In case of error

          * Output
           Error: Description of error.
 More detail from server response.

  4)	Enter the following command to check return code of the application